LadyEebs/OpenJKDF2-Experimental/README.md

 - Clustered forward rendering, with per pixel lighting, decals and AO/shadow support (just like the old deferred path, but works on transparencies)
 - Spotlights and rectangular area lights
 - Quadrilinear texturing for polylines (removes UV distortion artifacts)
-- Pixel shader VM for custom vfx (akin to Xbox asm shaders)
+- Xbox style Pixel shader VM for custom vfx (currently only embedded files but there are plans for user created shaders)
 - Emissive surface flag, generates a rectangle light at the surface for dynamic lighting (ex. breakable neon signs)
 - Backdrop sector for skyboxes and dynamic skies including geometry
 - Still works under GL 3.3 as of now (clustering is done on CPU for now)